-Invest in Ecuador
+Invest and do business in Ecuador

 The Moreno government is expecting to see investment of US$4.6 billion into the country’s mining industry over the next four years.
 Officials look towards mining multinationals such as Junefield, Lundin Gold, EcuaCorriente, INV, SolGold, BHP and China Explorcobres to make the first preliminary moves into the market.